 The school has a well-established sporting tradition.
 The Physical Education programme affords students the opportunity to take part in both individual activities and team sports.
-This work is supplemented by a full programme of inter-form and inter-school fixtures, played in the afternoons and occasionally on Saturday mornings.
+This work is supplemented by a full programme of inter-form and inter-school fixtures, played in the afternoons.
 Surveys reveal that well over 90% of students are involved in extra-curricular sport each year.